icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

 - Read [this](https://github.com/Xilinx/Vitis-In-Depth-Tutorial/blob/master/Getting_Started/Vitis/Part3.md#the-source-code-for-the-vector-add-kernel) to learn about the syntax of the code in `hls/MatrixMultiplication.cpp`.
 - Read [this](https://github.com/Xilinx/Vitis-In-Depth-Tutorial/blob/master/Getting_Started/Vitis/Part3.md#the-source-code-for-the-host-program) to learn about how the hardware function is utilized in `Host.cpp`

----
-- Issue `make baseline` and `./baseline` and note down the latency.
-- Start building the hardware function by doing `make afi EMAIL=<your email>`, substituting your email.
-This build will take about 1 hour 20 minutes and in the end it will wait for you to confirm a subscription from your email account; open your email and confirm the subscription and wait to receive an email that your Amazon FPGA Image (AFI) is available (takes about 30 minutes to an hour).
-While we wait, we are going to start working on the {doc}`homework_submission` where we will follow a bottom-up approach and optimize our hardware function using Vitis HLS IDE first and then re-compile it and run it on the FPGA in the end.
-Scroll to {ref}`vitis_hls` to learn about how to use Vitis HLS.
-After you get the email that your AFI is available, pause your homework and resume from {ref}`resume_build`.
-Once you have successfully run on the FPGA, continue with your homework.
-    We will do one more build at the end of the homework.
-    In summary, we have two big
-    compilation (including this walkthrough) in this homework, each taking about 2 hours.
-So make sure to that you start this homework early!

----
-(resume_build)=
-### Run on the FPGA
-#### Set up a runtime instance
-- Follow the steps from {ref}`launch_instance`, but instead of choosing a `z1d.2xlarge` instance, choose `f1.2xlarge`.
-- Attach you DCV license (don't need to create a new one, attach the existing one) to your F1 instance and install DCV server by following the steps from {ref}`dcv_setup`.

-#### Copy binaries to the runtime instance
-- Create a github repository and clone it in your `z1d.2xlarge` instance.
-- Add the `host`, `Multiply_HW.awsxclbin` and `xrt.ini` files to the repository; commit and push.
-- Git clone the updated repository in your `f1.2xlarge` instance.
+- Read [this](https://developer.xilinx.com/en/articles/example-1-simple-memory-allocation.html) to learn about simple memory allocation and OpenCL execution.
+- Read [this](https://developer.xilinx.com/en/articles/example-3-aligned-memory-allocation-with-opencl.html) to learn about aligned memory allocation with OpenCL.

-#### Run the application on the FPGA
+- Run the matrix multiplication on the cpu by doing:
-- Execute the following commands in your `f1.2xlarge` instance to run your application:
     ```
-    git clone https://github.com/aws/aws-fpga.git $AWS_FPGA_REPO_DIR
     source $AWS_FPGA_REPO_DIR/vitis_runtime_setup.sh
-    # Wait till the MPD service has initialized.
-Check systemctl status mpd
+    export XCL_EMULATION_MODE=sw_emu
-    ./host ./Multiply_HW.awsxclbin
+    ./host mmult.xclbin
     ```
-- You should see the following files generated when you ran:
-    ```
-    profile_summary.csv
-    timeline_trace.csv
-    Multiply_HW.xclbin.run_summary
-    ```
-    Add, commit and push these files in the repository you created and then shutdown your F1 instance.
-    ```{caution}
-    Make sure to shut down your F1 instance!
-It costs 1.65$/hr
-    ```
+- We will now use Vitis Analyzer to view the trace of our matrix multiplication on cpu and find out how long each API call took.
+    1. Read about how to use Vitis Analyzer from [here](https://github.com/Xilinx/Vitis-In-Depth-Tutorial/blob/master/Getting_Started/Vitis/Part5.md).
+    1. Open a remote desktop session on your `z1d.2xlarge` instance.
+    1. Run `vitis_analyzer ./xclbin.run_summary` to open Vitis Analyzer and try to associate the api calls with the code in `Host.cpp`.
+    1. Hover over an API call to find out long it took.

+We are now going to start working on the {doc}`homework_submission` where we will follow a bottom-up approach and optimize our hardware function using Vitis HLS IDE first and then re-compile it and run it on the FPGA in the end.
+Scroll to {ref}`vitis_hls` to learn about how to use Vitis HLS.

 ---
-This concludes a top-down walk-through of the steps involved in running a hardware function on the AWS FPGA.

 (vitis_hls)=
-## Using Vitis HLS
+### Using Vitis HLS

 Creating a new project in Vitis HLS is explained [here](https://github.com/Xilinx/Vitis-In-Depth-Tutorial/blob/master/Getting_Started/Vitis_HLS/new_project.md#1-creating-a-vitis-hls-project).
 Make sure you enter the top-level function during the creation of the